weiganghuang/holops-1803/task1.md

     ```

-1. Add PE list attribute.  `pe-devices` is a list
+1. Add list attribute `pe-devices`
     with `device-name` as the key.
 We use leaf reference (`leafref`) points
     to NSO’s device model: (`/ncs:devices/ncs:device/ncs:name`);
 with additional attributes of pe-device element. (inside the list `pe-devices` block)